 Some of the main and important parts of a dental drill are:

-A rotor is the main rotating part which connects the outer shaft to which various dental burrs can get attached.
+A rotor is the main rotating part that connects the outer shaft to which various dental burrs can get attached.

 A single handpiece contains multiple bearings.
 These help to reduce the friction prevent shafts from touching the walls of the casing and let them rotate without any interruptions.